RylanJGraham/RPG-Game-Design/README.md

 **Boring**

-*The game pillar is boring or shows little room for creativity in both production & playing
+*The game pillar is boring or shows little room for creativity in both production & playing*

 **Lack of Specificity**

-*Game pillar is not described accurately enough or is too broad.
+*Game pillar is not described accurately enough or is too broad.*

 **Overused**

-*Game pillar is being emulated from other successful RPG titles, no ‘’It’’ Factor
+*Game pillar is being emulated from other successful RPG titles, no ‘’It’’ Factor*

 **Strength**

-*The game pillar is not strong enough to stand on its own
+*The game pillar is not strong enough to stand on its own*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
-## Conclusion
+## Your RPG

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+**How can we harness the capabilities of Game Pillars to our advantage?**

+“When you don’t have any creative direction, or even worse, if your team does not agree on a single concept or direction, it becomes a mess.
+Everyone just starts making stuff on their own and following their own direction.” -Antoine Sarrazin [Source](https://ch0m5.github.io/Game-Design-Pillars/)

+***Steps to Follow for Our RPG Pillars***

+**1. Agreeance & Focus**

+*Team in-sync with market, consumers, and one another*

+2.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>